vmware/vic/tests/test-cases/Group1-Docker-Commands/1-1-Docker-Info.md

 1. Deploy VIC appliance to the vSphere server
 2. Issue a docker info command to the new VIC appliance
 3. Issue a docker -D info command to the new VIC appliance
+4. Issue docker info command, docker create busybox, docker info, docker start <containerID>, docker info

 #Expected Outcome:
-VIC appliance should respond with a properly formatted info response, no errors should be seen.
+* VIC appliance should respond with a properly formatted info response, no errors should be seen.
 Step 3 should result in additional debug information being returned as well.
+* Verify in step 4 that the correct number of containers is reported

 #Possible Problems:
 None